 Worrying about accidents or safety is not something we really want to do every time we go hiking but it is crucial to think about it and as the saying goes ‘Plan for the worst and hope for the best’.
 I have been hiking for over 40 years and the most serious issues I have encountered have been blisters, the odd headache and the occasional case of diarrhoea.
 I don’t consider this to be good luck but rather ruthless planning on my part.
-When you work in adventure sports you are responsible for the safety of others undertaking sometimes risky endeavours.
-You learn to grow eyes in the back of your head, to read what is happening with people and to anticipate when things are about to go pear-shaped.
+When you work in adventure sports you and are responsible for the safety of others undertaking sometimes risky endeavours you learn to grow eyes in the back of your head, to read what is happening with people and to anticipate when things are about to go pear-shaped.
 Most of my hiking these days is as a couple or on solo hikes so now my focus from a safety/first aid perspective is in that direction.

 Traditional wisdom states the ideal group number for a hike is four people.
-The assumption behind this is that if one person is injured, the second person stays with them to care for them, and the third person and fourth person hike out to get help.
+The assumption behind this is that if one person is injured, a second person stays with them to care for them, and the third person and fourth person hike out to get help.
 This means no one is left alone.

 The concept is fine assuming only one person is injured at any one time and that the other three people have the skills and ability (which they should) to manage the situation.
 While this was more likely in the past, as hiking becomes more and more popular many people don’t possess either the navigation ability or the first aid management skills to deal with these situations particularly as guided trips become more common.